wise2jz/wise2jz/README.md

 - Critical software: safety- and mission-critical development, verification, and traceability.
 - Reusable architectures: modular firmware and hardware patterns, libraries, and interfaces.

-## Engineering Practices

-- Requirements flow-down and traceability across hardware and software.
-- Systems engineering for integrated avionics and flight hardware.
-- Hardware-in-the-loop (HIL) and mission simulation for validation.
-- Deterministic, non-blocking software architectures for real-time systems.
-- Telemetry-first verification for flight and ground systems.

 ## Tools & Platforms

 <p align="left">